 Reduce the use of one-time wrapping paper, or find more eco-friendly wrapping paper.
 You can look for paper with a high recycled content.

-You can also get creative wrapping gifts with things like cloth and bags, and using natural items to decorate with, like cut greens or twine.
+You can also get creative wrapping gifts with things like cloth or bags, and using natural items to decorate with, like cut greens or twine.

 Gift eco-friendly items